Case Western Reserve Spartans: Horsburgh Gymnasium

-Home to the Spartan basketball, wrestling and volleyball, Horsburgh Gymnasium, holds a capacity of 1,600 fans.
+Home to the Spartan basketball, wrestling, and volleyball teams, Horsburgh Gymnasium holds a capacity of 1,600 fans.
 Named after alumnus Robert G. Horsburgh (1914), the gymnasium opened May 24, 1957, being refurbished and physically incorporated into the Veale Center complex rededicated on April 22, 1998.

 Adelbert Gymnasium

 The original Adelbert Gymnasium was constructed in 1888, followed by the much larger armory expansion being erected between 1918 and 1919, dedicated on June 1, 1919.
 Originally built for use in World War I, the war ended before construction was finished, so it was used only for athletics.
-Basketball played there for over 50 years, ending during the 1969-1970 season.
+Basketball played there for over 50 years, ending during the 1969–1970 season.
 In 2013, the facility was upgraded with a refurbished playing court.
 Adelbert Gym is most commonly used for varsity athletic practice as well as intramural, club sport, and campus recreational functions.
 For variety athletics official contests, it is still used for heritage-type basketball games and wrestling matches.